alvarotolentino/exchangerate/README.md

 # Example of Async/Await

-This is an HOW TO Async/Await example
+This is a HOW TO Async/Await example

 Run: